Your blood glucose can provide powerful insights that empower you to fine-tune your diet and move towards your goals.

 Nutrient Optimiser will lower your carbohydrate target if your blood sugars rise by more than 1.6 mmol/L or 30 mg/dL after you eat.
 This response indicates you are overfilling your glucose fuel tank in your body.

 If you find that your blood sugars are already in the healthy range, you can get on with focusing on nutritious, high-satiety foods without worrying about limiting your carbohydrate intake.
-The reality is, nutrient-dense, high-satiety foods tend to be low in refined carbohydrates that will raise your blood sugars anyway.

 If you decide to test your blood sugars, we recommend taking your measurements before and after most of your meals during the first baselining week.
 However, you don’t have to continue testing if you find your blood glucose levels are consistently in the healthy range.
 Instead, you can just focus on dialling in your macronutrients for the rest of the Macros Masterclass.
 If you want to see how much your blood sugars have improved, you can restart testing towards the end of the Masterclass.